WOI Guides

 Common mistakes

-• Ignoring trend structure and focusing only on one candle.
+• Ignoring structure and focusing on one bar only.

-• Assuming a single rejection candle always creates a reversal.
+• Assuming a single rejection candle guarantees reversal.

 Checklist